Please send your comments with the subject line “Comments on Adult and Adolescent ARV Guidelines” to ContactUs@aidsinfo.nih.gov by April 22, 2015.

 Assessment of Virologic Failure

-If virologic failure is suspected or confirmed, a thorough work-up that includes consideration of the factors listed in the Causes of Virologic Failure section above is indicated.
-In many cases, the cause(s) of virologic failure can be identified.
-In some cases, however, no obvious cause(s) may be found.
-It is important to distinguish among the causes for virologic failure because the approaches to subsequent therapy differ.
-The following potential causes of virologic failure should be explored in depth.
+If virologic failure is suspected or confirmed, a thorough assessment that includes consideration of the factors listed in the Causes of Virologic Failure section above is indicated.
+Often the causes of virologic failure can be identified, but in some cases, the causes are not obvious.
+It is important to distinguish among the causes of virologic failure because the approaches to subsequent therapy differ.
+The following potential causes of virologic failure should be explored in depth:

-Incomplete Adherence.
+Suboptimal Adherence.
 Assess the patient’s adherence to the regimen.
-Identify and address the underlying cause(s) for incomplete adherence (e.g., drug intolerance, difficulty accessing medications, depression, active substance abuse) and, if possible, simplify the regimen (e.g., decrease pill count or dosing frequency) (see Adherence).
+Identify and address the underlying cause(s) for incomplete adherence (e.g., drug intolerance, difficulty accessing medications, depression, active substance abuse) and, if possible, simplify the regimen (e.g., decrease pill count or dosing frequency).
+(See Adherence.)

 Medication Intolerance.
 Assess the patient’s tolerance of the current regimen and the severity and duration of side effects, keeping in mind that even minor side effects can affect adherence.
 Management strategies to address intolerance in the absence of drug resistance may include:

-Changing one ARV in a regimen to another agent in the same drug class (see Adverse Effects section)
+A switch from one ARV in a regimen to another agent in the same drug class (see the Adverse Effects section)

-Changing from one drug class to another class (e.g., from a Non-Nucleoside Reverse Transcriptase Inhibitor [NNRTI] to a protease inhibitor [PI] or an integrase strand transfer inhibitor [INSTI]) if necessary (see Adverse Effects section).
+A switch from one drug class to another class (e.g., from a non-nucleoside reverse transcriptase inhibitor [NNRTI] to a protease inhibitor [PI] or an integrase strand transfer inhibitor [INSTI]), if necessary (see the Adverse Effects section)